fnDxrk/dotfiles/ArchLinux.md

 # override firewall type : iptables,nftables,ipfw
 FWTYPE=iptables
+# nftables only : set this to 0 to use pre-nat mode. default is post-nat.
+# pre-nat mode disables some bypass techniques for forwarded traffic but allows to see client IP addresses in debug log
+#POSTNAT=0

 # options for ipsets
 # maximum number of elements in sets. also used for nft sets